Mount Shivling: The mountain and its setting

-Appearing as a single pyramid when seen from Gaumukh, Shivling is actually a twin-summitted mountain, with the northeast summit being slightly higher than the southwest summit, 6501 m.
+Appearing as a single pyramid when seen from Gaumukh, Shivling is actually a twin-summited mountain, with the northeast summit being slightly higher than the southwest summit, 6501 m.
 Between Gaumukh and Shivling lies the Tapovan meadow, a popular pilgrimage site due to its inspiring view of the mountain.

 Shivling is well-defended on all sides by steep rock faces; only the west flank has a moderate enough slope for snow accumulation.